ratatui/ratatui/ratatui-crossterm/README.md

 ### Crossterm Version and Re-export

 `ratatui-crossterm` requires you to specify a version of the [Crossterm] library to be used.
 This is managed via feature flags.
-You **must enable one, and only one**, of the available `crossterm_0_xx` features (e.g., `crossterm_0_28`, `crossterm_0_29`).
+The highest enabled feature flag of the available `crossterm_0_xx` features (e.g., `crossterm_0_28`, `crossterm_0_29`) takes precendence.
 These features determine which version of Crossterm is compiled and used by the backend.
-Attempting to enable none or multiple `crossterm_0_xx` features will result in a compile-time error.
+Feature unification may mean that any crate in your dependency graph that chooses to depend on a specific version of Crossterm may be affected by the feature flags you enable.

 Ratatui will support at least the two most recent versions of Crossterm (though we may increase this if crossterm release cadence increases).
 We will remove support for older versions in major (0.x) releases of `ratatui-crossterm`, and we may add support for newer versions in minor (0.x.y) releases.

 To promote interoperability within the [Ratatui] ecosystem, the selected Crossterm crate is re-exported as `ratatui_crossterm::crossterm`.
 This re-export is essential for authors of widget